jwodder/kbits/src/posts/rst-hyperlinks.rst

 :Category: Software
 :Tags: markup, reStructuredText
 :Summary:
-    Writing the various hyperlink syntaxes in reStructuredText, internal hyperlinks, and styling link text
+    Writing the various hyperlink syntaxes in reStructuredText, along with internal hyperlinks and styling link text

 reStructuredText_ offers a number of different ways to write hyperlinks, but keeping track of all of them and their gotchas isn't easy, and the information